jcavieresg/TMB_INLA_examples/README.md

 # INLA_TMB_examples

-Short presentation of R-INLA and TMB.
+Slides of my lecture "Computational Statistics" about R-INLA and TMB.